rajatmshukla/widdle_reader/README.md

 2. Run `flutter pub get` to install dependencies
 3. Run `flutter run` to launch the app on a connected device/emulator

+## Usage Tips

+### For Large Libraries
+- Use "Scan for Books" to add your entire audiobook collection at once
+- The app will handle any folder organization structure
+- Progress is shown for large scanning operations

+### For Organized Collections
+- Keep series in separate folders for better organization
+- Use descriptive folder names as they become the audiobook titles
+- Place cover art files in each audiobook folder for best results

+### Troubleshooting
+- If books aren't found, check file permissions
+- Ensure audio files are in supported formats
+- Check debug logs for detailed scanning information
+- Try scanning smaller folders if issues persist

 ## Future Roadmap

+- Migration to Riverpod for state management
 - Cloud synchronization
 - Enhanced metadata editing
 - Audio effects and equalization